ineiti/PeakTap/README.md

   - enable / disable earth curvature
   - showing the panorama in the direction the phone points
   - height above current point (standard is 10m)
-- show complete panorama on bottom and allow user to scroll fast using it
 - load tiles from https://map.ineiti.ch for faster loading
 - skip "Searching for GPS" by allowing the user to choose the standing point